 Learn more about the results of the BRAID initiative.

-BRAID is funded by Facebook, Intel, Microsoft, and Qualcomm.
+BRAID is funded by Intel, Microsoft, Qualcomm, and IBM.
 The National Center for Women & Information Technology (NCWIT) and the Center for Minorities and People with Disabilities in IT (CMD-IT) are nonprofit partners on the BRAID initiative.

 Beacon Schools are model institutions that have been successful at increasing the diversity of their undergraduate computing programs.
 The BRAID program was designed, in part, around the successes seen at our Beacon Schools which include: California Polytechnic State University-San Luis Obispo, Harvey Mudd College, University of British Columbia, and University of Washington.